btcpayserver/btcpayserver-doc/ElectrumPersonalServer.md

 2. Find line: `"oneserver": false,` and switch it to: `"oneserver": true,` - ensures that all data is obtained from just one server.

-3. Find or add line: `"server": "SOMEIPADDRESS:50002:s",`and switch it to your own ElectrumX Server's IP address, in the example above this would be: `"server": "192.168.1.3:50002:s",`- hard code your IP address as the default upon opening the Wallet.
+3. Find or add line: `"server": "SOMEIPADDRESS:50002:s",`and switch it to your own EPS Server's IP address, in the example above this would be: `"server": "192.168.1.3:50002:s",`- hard code your IP address as the default upon opening the Wallet.

 These 3 steps optional but recommended for full privacy by locking down Electrum Wallet to one single connection with your private server ([Reference](https://github.com/chris-belcher/electrum-personal-server#how-to)).

 ### Reflection on what has been achieved:

-You are now running your very own private ElectrumX Server.
-All Electrum Wallet related data transfer happens directly between your ElectrumX Server and the bitcoin blockchain, without going over any other 3rd party servers.
+You are now running your very own private EPS Server.
+All Electrum Wallet related data transfer happens directly between your EPS Server and the bitcoin blockchain, without going over any other 3rd party servers.
 You have attained full bitcoin transaction privacy (at least from the perspective of your blockchain queries and transactions, payment/receive addresses etc - nobody except you and the blockchain can see what you are doing).

 ### Troubleshooting: